TeaPearce/Bayesian_NN_Ensembles/README.md

 ### Trimmed Down Code

-Folder 03_trimmed_down provides a carved out piece of code from the full experimental code (to be uploaded).
+Folder 03_trimmed_down provides a carved out piece of code from the full experimental code (still to be uploaded).

-script_methods.py - main program, run this file to produce some graphs DataGen.py - handles data set generation or read in utils.py - handles some plotting and support functions module_gp.py - code behind the equivalent gaussian processes module_NN_ens.py - where the magic happens! - includes the regularisation around initialisation values (the ‘anchor’ method, line 155).
+- script_methods.py - main program, run this file to produce some graphs
+- DataGen.py - handles data set generation or read in
+- utils.py - handles some plotting and support functions
+- module_gp.py - code behind the equivalent gaussian processes
+- module_NN_ens.py - where the magic happens! - includes the regularisation around initialisation values (the ‘anchor’ method, line 155).
 Is only set up for single or double layer fully connected NN.

 Other thoughts:
 - Does NOT include modules for the other methods, such as variational inference and HMC